The 3-Month Wall

 HTTP 401

 Two contracts.
-Login must return 200 with a token.
-Unauthenticated access must return 401.
+Login must return 200 with a token, and unauthenticated access must return 401.

-When this file is committed to git and runs on every commit in CI — the moment the AI “cleans up” auth logic and 401 becomes 200, the commit is rejected.
+When this file is committed to git and executed on every commit in CI – the moment the AI “tidies up” the auth logic and 401 becomes 200, the commit is rejected.
 Drift is caught before it reaches production.

 Why Hurl

-Unit tests can catch drift too — if you don’t give the AI permission to modify test files.
-But unit tests verify internal functions, making them structurally coupled to implementation.
-When function names change, tests break.
-Every refactoring requires test updates.
+Unit tests can also catch drift – if you don’t give the AI permission to modify the test files.
+But unit tests verify internal functions of the code, so they are structurally coupled to the implementation.
+When function names change, tests break too, and you must update tests with every refactoring.

 Hurl sits at the HTTP boundary.
 It declares only requests and responses.
-It knows nothing about code internals.
-No matter how the AI changes the code, if externally observable behavior stays the same, tests pass; if it differs, tests fail.
-It is naturally independent of implementation.
+It knows nothing about the code’s internal structure.
+No matter how the AI changes the code, if the externally observable behavior stays the same it passes; if it differs it fails.
+It is naturally independent of implementation, not behavior.

 What Hurl verifies is not code but behavior.
-Code can be freely changed by AI.
-Behavior must not change.
+The AI can freely change the code.
+The behavior must not change.
 This distinction is the key to catching drift.

 Ratchet Lock

-1. Write Hurl tests for current API (or auto-extract)
+1. Write Hurl tests for the current API (or auto-extract)

 2. Run on every commit in CI

-3. Passing tests cannot be deleted or modified
+3. Passed tests cannot be deleted or modified

-5. All existing + all new tests must pass to merge
+5. All existing tests + all new tests must pass to merge

-Tell the agent “refactor this code” and it freely changes the code.
+When you tell the agent “refactor the code,” it freely changes the code.
 But if Hurl tests break, the commit is rejected.
-The agent must preserve all existing behavior while refactoring.
-Drift in edge cases not covered by Hurl is still possible, but for covered behavior, drift is structurally suppressed.
+The agent must refactor while preserving all existing behavior.
+Drift is still possible in edge cases Hurl doesn’t cover, but for covered behavior, drift is structurally suppressed.

 This aligns exactly with the TDAD study’s finding.
-Not a procedural “write tests” instruction, but a concrete “these Hurl files must pass” contract.
-The agent can choose the method, but cannot violate the contract.
+Not the procedural instruction “write tests,” but the concrete contract “these Hurl files must pass.”
+The agent can choose methods, but it cannot violate the contract.

-Already running production on vibe-coded software?
-No need to start over.
+Already running production with vibe coding?
+No need to start from scratch.

 Step 1: Capture current behavior in Hurl.

-If API docs exist, translate them directly to Hurl.
-If not, have an agent read the existing code and write Hurl tests.
-The goal is to declare “this is how it currently works” in plain text for every endpoint.
+If you have API documentation, transcribe it to Hurl.
+If not, have the agent read the existing code and write Hurl tests.
+The goal is to declare “this is how every endpoint currently works” in plain text.

-Verify all Hurl tests pass and add them as merge conditions.
+Confirm all Hurl tests pass and add them to merge requirements.

 Step 3: You’re safe now.

-Whether AI refactors or adds features, Hurl protects existing behavior.
-If drift occurs, CI catches it immediately.
+Whether you ask the AI to refactor or add features, Hurl protects existing behavior.
+When drift occurs, CI catches it immediately.

-Not foundation work — seismic retrofitting.
-Reinforcing the building without closing the shop.
+It is not foundation work but seismic retrofitting.
+You reinforce the building without closing the store.

-Not the End of Vibe Coding — Its Evolution
+Not the End of Vibe Coding, but Its Evolution

 Thoughtworks Technology Radar (2025) placed Spec-Driven Development at “Assess” level.
-Martin Fowler’s team published an SDD tools analysis.
+Martin Fowler’s team published an SDD tool analysis.
 The industry is converging in the same direction.

 Hurl tests are the smallest unit of this transition.
-You don’t need 10 specs.
+You don’t need to write 10 specs.
 You don’t need to learn OpenAPI.
 One Hurl file is one contract.
-And that contract structurally prevents drift without constraining the agent’s freedom.
+And that contract suppresses drift structurally without limiting the agent’s freedom.

 Don’t change the model.
 Add a contract.